Code First Multiple DB Context Migration

-Your requirement is to add those schema to your single database.
+Your requirement is to add those schemas to your single database.
 It can be any database; for example SqlLite, SQLServer, or MySQL.

 - BookRental